conmaol/maglocunus/v/VPCs.md

 - resides in a single availability zone
 - is where resources are launched (EC2 instances, EBS volumes, etc)
 - can be configured as *public* or *private*:
-  - public: has a route to an internet gateway, allowing both outgoing and incoming access to the internet, and typically hosts web servers.
+  - public: has a route to an internet gateway, allowing both outgoing and incoming access to the internet, and typically hosts web servers
-  - private: has a route to a network access translation (NAT) device, allowing outgoing access to the internet (but not incoming), and typically hosts database servers.
+  - private: has a route to a network access translation (NAT) device, allowing outgoing access to the internet (but not incoming), and typically hosts database servers
+- can be protected by *network access control lists* (NACLs), which filter inbound and outbound traffic
+  - specific resources/instances in a subnet can be protected by *security groups*.

+If you spread resources across multiple subnets, they will be more available and fault tolerant, especially if you use services like Elastic Load Balancing and Auto Scaling.

 Here is an example: